The best things to do in Cairns; You cannot miss!

 11 Best things to do Cairns on your visit

 Snorkel or Scuba Dive in Great Barrier Reef

 The Great Barrier Reef was discovered in the 1970s and the appeal of this amazing underwater world inspired millions of tourists to flock to the city, making it one of the seven wonders of the world.

 The Great Barrier Reef spans 1,800 miles of the East Coast of Australia and Cairns happens to be the easiest place to access the most diverse ecosystem in the world.
 It was inscribed on the World Heritage List in recognition of its outstanding natural universal values.
 Amazingly there are over 1,500 species of fish, 134 species of sharks and rays, turtles and more than 30 species of marine mammals, including dolphins, whales and endangered manatees – making snorkelling or scuba diving an incredible experience.

-There are so many different tour types to choose from including half day tours, day tours and overnight tours.
+There are so many different tour types to choose from including half-day tours, day tours and overnight tours.
 Make sure you do your research beforehand to see what suits you best.
-Unless you traveling during peak season you don’t need to pre-book tours, there are plenty of excursion shops throughout the city centre providing you with information and the best deals.
+Unless you travelling during peak season you don’t need to pre-book tours, there are plenty of excursion shops throughout the city centre providing you with information and the best deals.

 Helicopter ride over the Great Barrier Reef